Updated September 17, 2023

 For more information, please read the Report of the faculty committee on international collaboration.

-Recently, the U.S. government has raised several concerns about research security, specifically, theft of intellectual property, research materials, and unfair practices related to research results.
+The U.S. government has raised several concerns about research security, specifically, theft of intellectual property, research materials, and unfair practices related to research results.
 This has led to investigations at a variety of research and educational institutions where the government has analyzed international collaborations for an unfair advantage, the potential for conflict of commitment, practices contrary to funding agency reporting requirements, and in rare cases, scientific misconduct.

 What Do Researchers Need to Do?